Skip to main content

 Frequently Asked Questions

 How early should I file my application?
-File within the first 2-3 weeks of the filing period (February 6 - early March).
+File as early as possible within the filing period (February 6 - April 10, 2026).
 This ensures you get your preferred PRC appointment slot and avoids the rush near the April 10 deadline.

 Can I file at any PRC office?
 You can file at any PRC regional office, not just the one nearest to you.
 However, you must take the exam at the testing center indicated in your Notice of Admission.